BrambillaMarco/JS-AdvancedProject/README.md

 # JS-AdvancedProject
-Questa repo contiene il progetto per start2impact su javascript per la lettura e scoperta di nuovi libri utilizzando diverse API gratuite
+This repo contains the start2impact javascript project for reading and discovering new books using several free APIs

 ONLINE WEBSITE:
 https://openlibrary-booksearch.netlify.app/